ls1intum/Artemis/docs/user/exercises/quiz.rst

 Resolve a Quiz Exercise
 --------

-    - If a quiz exercise is available on the Artemis Homepage as current exercise, it will be possible to see it in the course overview or inside the course where it belongs.
+    - If a quiz exercise is available on the Artemis Homepage as a current exercise, it will be possible to see it in the course overview or inside the course where it belongs.

         .. figure:: quiz/current-quiz-exercise.png
             :align: center